ChrisPritchard/ctf-writeups/tryhackme/jackofalltrades.md

 # Jack of All Trades

-Normally I don't like CTF-heavy challenges, i.e. where the box feels more like a puzzle than a real machine, but this one was kind of fun.
+Normally I don't like CTF-heavy challenges (where the box feels more like a puzzle than a real machine) but this one was kind of fun.

 1. Recon revealed 22 and 80.
 However, I couldn't browse to 80?
 It said something like Format exception in firefox, and so I did a double take: the listeners were swapped!
 A webserver was listening on 22, while a ssh server was listening on 80 :D Firefox wouldn't let me browse to :22 for security reasons, which is fine: I proceeded with curl and wget.

-2. Dirb on the webserver 22 revealed a /assets sub dir that was listable.
+2. Dirb on the webserver 22 revealed a `/assets` sub dir that was listable.
 It contained three images and a css file.
 I downloaded the images, then checked out the source of the root page with curl.

     > curl is fine, but when using it to navigate pages, I like to install `html2text` and pipe the html through it.
 Particularly for listed directories, this makes a nice readable output.